30reasons/30reasons.github.io/all.md

 ## Contact

 Your questions or comments are welcome.
-Please direct all correspondence to <a href="mailto:info@30reasons.org">info@30reasons.org</a>.
+Please direct all correspondence to [info@30reasons.org](mailto:info@30reasons.org).
 We read everything we receive, but can’t promise to respond to all messages.

 ## Credits

 30 Reasons is organized and curated by Chris and Julia Thomas.
-They are partners at <a href="http://www.hieronymus.co">Hieronymus</a>, and believe that designers have the duty to stand up, speak out, and help promote social justice.
+They are partners at [Hieronymus](http://www.hieronymus.co), and believe that designers have the duty to stand up, speak out, and help promote social justice.

-The website was designed and built by Adam Snetman, founder of <a href="http://www.startingnow.co">Starting Now</a>.
+The website was designed and built by Adam Snetman, founder of [Starting Now](http://www.startingnow.co).

 Posters were generously contributed by <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, <a href="#">First Lastname</a>, and <a href="#">First Lastname</a>.